cssetian/CSSAirportMaps/README.md

 * If you want to see it hosted on my GAE account, you can find the app at cssairportmaps.appspot.com

-Future enhancements I haven't had time for yet-
+Future Enhancements I Haven't Had Time For Yet
 -----------------------------------------------
 * Make the tab/enter responses when searching feel more intuitive
 * Handle partial strings in the remote search